 Alicia Rebecca Myers

 I'm Becca, a poet and essayist.
 I received my MA in English from the University of Georgia and my MFA in Creative Writing from New York University.
-Now I live in upstate NY with my poet husband and son.
+Now I live in Ithaca, NY with my poet husband and son.

 For seven years, I worked as a travel agent (I'm a little bit anapest, a little bit Budapest).
 My poem "The Last Travel Agent" was selected by Tracy K. Smith for Best New Poets 2015, and my poem "Winter Solstice" was selected by Kaveh Akbar for Best New Poets 2021.